AlexKly/Simple-Voice-Activity-Detector-using-MFCC-based-on-FPGA-Kintex/README.md

 The need to implement this algoritm based on FPGA is closely related to the need of the realization whole complex Speech Recognition system for the Smart Home tasks.
 And further works I will use more complex Deep Learning models to classification speech and more optimized structure for realization on FPGA.

-'Add link to repository'
+You can find the new version with ***BiLSTM*** and ***CNN-BiLSTM*** [here](https://github.com/AlexKly/VegaVAD)

 ## Project structure
 This repository contain sourse files for realization whole VAD system on FPGA and Jupyter Notebook for presentation result of the model processing, details of the extraction features and common pipeline model processing.
 Also I have used Vivado HLS intrument to implement DNN model in FPGA using C++.
 It's a simple example of the model architecture description.
+The final result is user IP core, which implemented in the Vivado project.

 Bellow you can get acquainted with common structure of this repository.